-As scary as it might seen, drawing a line in the sand about the things you do or don’t stand for is incredibly freeing.
+As scary as it might seem, drawing a line in the sand about the things you do or don’t stand for is incredibly freeing.

-As an intersectional feminism, I take a hard stance on issues of racism, homophobia, transphobia, misogyny, and sexism, among others.
+As an intersectional feminist, I take a hard stance on issues of racism, homophobia, transphobia, misogyny, and sexism, among others.
 Staying neutral is an option that no longer feels comfortable for me.

-The first time I shared something that really scared me, I pushed published and hid from the internet for the next four hours.
+The first time I shared something that really scared me, I pushed Publish and hid from the internet for the next four hours.

 Doing it afraid is OK.
 Do it in the face of your fear.

-Most people don’t enjoy upsetting the people we care about.
+Most people don’t enjoy upsetting the people they care about.
 However, it’s quite possible that this will happen at some point.